hm-lang/core/proposals/README.md

 # errors and asserts

-hm-lang tries to make errors easy, automatically creating subclasses of error for each module, e.g., `map.hm` has a `mapError` type which can be caught using `catch error` or `catch mapError`.
+hm-lang tries to make errors easy, automatically creating subclasses of error for each module, e.g., `map.hm` has a `map->error` type which can be caught using `catch error` or `catch map->error`.
 Use `throw errorType("message ${HelpfulVariableToDebug}")` to throw a specific error, or `throw "message ${HelpfulVariableToDebug}"` to automatically use the correct error subclass for whatever context you're in.
-Note that you're not able to throw a module-specific error from another module (e.g., you can't throw `mapError` from the `array.hm` module), but you can throw explicitly defined errors from other modules, as long as they are visible to you (see section on public/protected/private visibility).
+Note that you're not able to throw a module-specific error from another module (e.g., you can't throw `map->error` from the `array.hm` module), but you can *catch* module-specific errors from another module (e.g., `catch map->error` from the `array.hm` module).
+Of course, you can throw/catch explicitly defined errors from other modules, as long as they are visible to you (see section on public/protected/private visibility).

 The built-in `assert` function will promote the passed-in value to a wrapper class with all the same methods, but which will throw if the returned value of any used method is not truthy.